Fidelity Investments Review

 Fidelity Cost Rating

-Options trades are $0.65 per contract.
-Treasury securities are commission-free, and other bonds cost $1 each.
-Self-directed accounts have no minimums or ongoing fees.
+Options are 65 cents per contract.
+Treasury securities are commission-free, while other bonds are $1 each.
+Self-directed accounts themselves have no account minimums and no recurring fees of any kind.

 Margin Service